 A Bulb’s attached to an arm that protrudes from the wall, mini lampshades are optional.
 Spotlights are available on long adjustable arms for task lighting purposes.
 Double arm wall lights feature two bulbs.

-Wall uplighters feature a covered bulb all the light shines upwards illuminating the wall and the room.
-Can be used as your primary source of lighting or for decorative purposes.
+Wall uplighters feature a covered bulb.
+All the light shines upwards, illuminating the wall and the room.
+It can be used as your primary source of lighting or for decorative purposes.

 Up & Down